tillersystems/Stardust/src/Counter/README.md

 #### Standard use case

-The following snippet shows how to create a increment component.
+The following snippet shows how to create a counter component.

 ```jsx
 import { Counter } from '@tillersystems/stardust';